tripledio/tripledio.github.io/_posts/2021-01-22-working-with-different-envs.md

 ![leaving folder](/img/posts/environments/leaving.png)

+After the `.envrc` file is unloaded any environment variables that were overridden will be restored.

 Now, if the file has changed and it is no longer allowed direnv will print the following if you enter the folder:

 ![blocked](/img/posts/environments/blocked.png)